TelegramBots/book/src/4/passport/key.md

 // using Org.BouncyCastle.OpenSsl;
 // using Org.BouncyCastle.Security;

-// ONLY ONCE: read RSA private key and serialize its parameters to JSON static void Main() {
+// ONLY ONCE: read the RSA private key and serialize its parameters to JSON static void Main() {
   string privateKeyPem = File.ReadAllText("/path/to/private-key.pem");
   PemReader pemReader = new PemReader(new StringReader(privateKeyPem));